sysbiosig/Jetka_et_al_Nature_communications_2018/README.md

 3. Matlab_codes_StocSensCapacity
 * binomial model - up to 1 minute
 * gene_expression model - up to 1 minute
-* STAT_IFN signaling model - several hours
+* STAT_IFN signaling model - 10 hours

 For a full analysis as in the Main Paper: